LKSoftware/Louise/README.md

 ----------------------------------
-Luoise is a fast lightweight Interface between configurations of applications.
+Luoise is a fast lightweight Interface for the configuration of applications.

 L  -
 <br>